usnistgov/FIPS201/_FIPS201/frontend.md

 Table 4-2 provides quantitative specifications for colors in three different color systems: sRGB Tristimulus, sRGB ([IEC61966], Color management – default RGB color space), and CMYK (Cyan, Magenta, Yellow and Key or ‘blacK’).
 Since the card body is white, the white color-coding is achieved by the absence of printing.
-Note that presence of the security feature, which may overlap colored or printed regions, may modify the perceived color.
+Note that presence of the security feature, which MAY overlap colored or printed regions, may modify the perceived color.
 In the case of colored regions, the effect of overlap SHALL NOT prevent the recognition of the principal color by a person with normal vision (corrected or uncorrected) at a working distance of 50 cm to 200 cm.